pomerium/documentation/content/docs/get-started/fundamentals/core/advanced-routes.md

       - X-Pomerium-Claim-Name
 ```

-We’re telling Pomerium to add a header to the request called `X-Set-Request-Headers` with a value of `X-Value`.
-We’re also telling Pomerium to remove the `User` and `Name` claims that are included as unsigned claims headers.
+We're telling Pomerium to add a header to the request called `X-Set-Request-Headers` with a value of `X-Value`.
+We're also telling Pomerium to remove the `User` and `Name` claims that are included as unsigned claims headers.
 This ensures that these specific headers do _not_ reach the upstream application.

-If you run `docker compose up` and check HTTPBin again, you’ll notice both the claims headers have been removed, and the test `X-Set-Request-Headers` header is there, too.
+If you run `docker compose up` and check HTTPBin again, you'll notice both the claims headers have been removed, and the test `X-Set-Request-Headers` header is there, too.

 ### Set response headers